 We will pay the cost of soliciting proxies for the annual stockholders meeting.
 Proxies may be solicited by the employees of Kosmos and our subsidiaries, without additional compensation, in person, or by mail, courier, telephone or email.
-We may also make arrangements with brokerage houses and other custodians, nominees and fiduciaries for the forwarding of solicitation material to the persons.
-We may reimburse such brokerage houses, custodians, nominees and fiduciaries for reasonable out-of-pocket expenses incurred by them in connection therewith.
+We may also make arrangements with brokerage houses and other custodians, nominees and fiduciaries for the forwarding of solicitation material beneficial owners of shares held of record by such persons.
+We may reimburse such brokerage houses, custodians, nominees and fiduciaries for reasonable outof-pocket expenses incurred by them in connection therewith.
 Morrow Sodali LLC has been retained to assist the Company in the solicitation of proxies at a fee estimated not to exceed \$7,500, plus expenses.